MicrosoftDocs/customer-insights/ci-docs/audience-insights/create-environment.md

 After purchasing a subscription license for Customer Insights, the global administrator of the Microsoft 365 tenant receives an email that invites them to create the environment.
 Go to [https://home.ci.ai.dynamics.com/start](https://home.ci.ai.dynamics.com/start) to get started.

 A guided experience helps you through the steps to gather all required information for a new environment.
-You need [administrator permissions](permissions.md) in audience insights to create or manage environments.
+You need [administrator permissions](permissions.md) in Customer Insights to create or manage environments.

-1. In audience insights, open the environment picker and select **+ New**.
+1. Open the environment picker and select **+ New**.

    :::image type="content" source="../engagement-insights/media/environment-picker.png" alt-text="Select the environment picker.":::